 Multiple strategies may need to be employed to reduce transportation gaps for patients.
 This guide discusses the role of hospitals and health systems and recommends strategies for addressing transportation issues, including screening and evaluating patients’ transportation needs and providing transportation services through community partnerships or programs.
 The guide includes four case studies on hospitals and health systems and their interventions to reduce transportation barriers in their communities.

 - CalvertHealth Medical Center has a Mobile Health Center that provides primary and preventive care services to residents with transportation challenges.

 - Denver Health Medical Center is partnering with Lyft to provide vulnerable patients with transportation services to and from the hospital.

 - Grace Cottage Family Health & Hospital collaborates with Green Mountain RSVP in a volunteer driver program, which helps patients attend their medical appointments and also builds community.

 - Taylor Regional Hospital operates a hospitality van service for patients in Taylor County and three neighboring counties.

-View the November 17, 2017, webinar.
+View the archived webinar.
 This webinar featured leaders from Taylor Regional Hospital in Kentucky and Denver Health Medical Center discussing their organizations’ established programs and partnerships to meet transportation needs for patients.